-Wolves were considered a problem in France as early as Charlemagne’s reign, and Charlemagne was the first to institute a special corps of wolf hunters (called the louveterie) to deal with them between 800 and 813.
-The louveterie was abolished after the French Revolution but was then reestablished in 1814.
+Wolves attacks in France were considered a problem as early as Charlemagne’s reign, and Charlemagne was the first to institute a special corps of wolf hunters (called the louveterie) between 800 and 1813 to deal with them.
+The louveterie was abolished after the French Revolution but then reestablished in 1814.
 The wolves in France during this time were mainly the Eurasian wolf (the common wolf) native to Europe, which had been widespread throughout Eurasia prior to the Middle Ages.
 By 1800, in most areas throughout France, there were reports of wolves causing problems and stories were regularly printed in newspapers highlighting their attacks against people.
 Here are seven stories reported between 1809 and 1829.

-The first story occurred in 1819 in the little commune of Combrée, located in the Maine-et-Loire department in western France.
-A youthful shepherd was tending his flock of sheep when a wolf suddenly pursued a sheep, seized it, and was about to devour it when the shepherd intervened and flung the wolf to the ground.
+The first story about wolf attacks in France occurred in 1819 in the little commune of Combrée, located in the Maine-et-Loire department.
+A youthful shepherd was tending his flock of sheep when a wolf suddenly pursued a sheep, seized it, and was about to devour it.
+At that point the shepherd intervened and flung the wolf to the ground.
 Another wolf then came to the aid of the first wolf.
 A shepherdess was nearby and witnessed the scene.
-She then left her goats to help the shepherd, and according to one newspaper:
+She then left her goats to help the shepherd, and according to the Windsor and Eton Express:

 “Both of them exerting all their strength and courage, succeeded in rescuing the sheep, and held the wolves until a peasant, armed with a pitchfork, hearing their cries, came and killed the furious animals on the spot.”

-A ferocious wolf was spreading terror throughout southern France in the department of Gard in 1810.
+Another of the reported wolf attacks in France involved a ferocious wolf spreading terror throughout the department of Gard in 1810.
 The attack happened on 2 October near the village of Planzolles, when a wolf attacked a little 6-year-old boy who was tending a flock of sheep with his 80-year-old grandfather.
 A goat had strayed, and the grandfather ordered the boy to go and retrieve it.
 When the child did not return, the grandfather conducted a search but never found the child until the next morning when he discovered blood-stained clothing and some of the boy’s remains.
 Four days later, a 7-year-old girl was strolling near her house in Malenches when her parents discovered her missing, and again only her remains were found “with her clothes bloody and torn.”

-In 1826, there were claims that mad wolves were prevalent in and around the commune of Pontarlier, France.
+In 1826, there were claims that mad wolves were prevalent in and around the commune of Pontarlier.
 Stories about wolves included a mad wolf attacking and biting several men in the commune of Vaux-Chantegrue.
 The first man got away.
-According to newspapers the second man, named Prince, was not so lucky:
+According to the Drogheda Journal, or Meath & Louth Advertiser the second man, named Prince, was not so lucky:

 “[He] would have been completely devoured by the furious animal had he not been frightened away by the sudden appearance of light, and the cries of a person who came up unexpectedly at the time.
 Prince died mad, after having lingered some days.”

 There was also a third man named Dance attacked by the same wolf.
 Dance’s attack happened near a home, and Dance was able to keep the animal at bay for about ten minutes until the home’s owner appeared with a light.
 Unfortunately, Dance died from his injuries after suffering for twenty-five days.
 The same wolf or perhaps another wolf then attacked seven or eight cows and a small child in the village of Bonnevaux.
-The next wolf attack involved a 15-year-old boy who was with his father in the forest.
+Another attack then involved a 15-year-old boy who was with his father in the forest.
 The father saved his son by killing the wolf with his knife.
-Interestingly, it was discovered the wolf the father killed was the same wolf that had attacked Prince because an earring belonging to Prince was found in the wolf’s stomach.
+Interestingly, it was discovered that the same wolf had attacked Prince because an earring belonging to Prince was found in the wolf’s stomach.

 In November of 1809 there was report of an 8-year-old boy named Reboul and his older sister named Rose tending four cows in a meadow near the commune of Concoule.
 The children decided to light a fire and the boy went to gather wood for it.
 Soon after he departed, Rose heard Reboul cry.
 She flew to his assistance and discovered him in the jaws of a wolf.
 Rose began screaming for help and began pelting the wolf with stones.
 She finally hit the wolf in leg and the wolf was so startled, it dropped her brother.
 The wolf then retreated some distance, but it soon gathered its courage and sprang forward to seize the boy only to be faced again with Rose’s shrieks and rock throwing.
 Unfortunately, during her shrieking and rock throwing, Rose fell to the ground and the wolf spying an opportunity to attack her attempted to do so.
 Rose sprang to her feet, grabbed a large stone, and smacked the wolf in the jaw, which caused it to permanently flee.
 Rose and her brother then hurried home and discovered that Reboul’s ten wounds were not serious.
 However, Rose lost her voice for a time because of her shrieking.

-One terrible incident that involved a wolf occurred in the south of France in 1829.
+Among the most terrible of the wolf attacks in France was on that involved a wolf in southern France in 1829.
 A 50-year-old woman who resided in the commune of Ligny was alone one evening in her house during Mass.
 When the other occupants of the home returned, they discovered a “frightful spectacle.”
 The woman was lying on the floor dead, “her entrails had been torn out, and part of the loins devoured.”
 The rest of her body had no lacerations, but it was obvious that a ferocious beast had attacked her as there were teeth marks on her neck and nothing else in the house had been disturbed or stolen.
 The following day, all doubt vanished as to what beast had committed the deed because a wolf returned to finish his feast only to be denied entrance because no one would open the door.
 Conjecture by the inhabitants concluded that the 50-year-old woman had likely heard something and opened the door without reflection.
 It was at time that the wolf sprang upon her.

 - Accidents, Offences, &c.,” in Windsor and Eton Express, 18 April 1819, p.
 3.